sclorg/s2i-nodejs-container/README.md

 This repository also provides a [S2I](https://github.com/openshift/source-to-image) test framework, which launches tests to check functionality of a simple Node.JS application built on top of the s2i-nodejs image.

-Users can choose between testing a Node.JS test application based on a RHEL or CentOS image.
+Users can choose between testing a Node.JS test application based on a RHEL or CentOS Stream image.

 *  **RHEL based image**

-    To test a RHEL7 based Node.JS image, you need to run the test on a properly subscribed RHEL machine.
+    To test a RHEL8 based Node.JS image, you need to run the test on a properly subscribed RHEL machine.

     ```
     $ cd s2i-nodejs-container
     $ git submodule update --init
-    $ make test TARGET=rhel7 VERSIONS=16
+    $ make test TARGET=rhel8 VERSIONS=20
     ```

-*  **CentOS based image**
+*  **CentOS Stream based image**

     ```
     $ cd s2i-nodejs-container
     $ git submodule update --init
-    $ make test TARGET=centos7 VERSIONS=16
+    $ make test TARGET=c9s VERSIONS=20
     ```

 **Notice: By omitting the `VERSIONS` parameter, the build/test action will be performed